 - 9. Home Buyers’ FAQs

-- 10. Quick links that might interest you
+- 10. Quick links that may interest you

 According to the National Association of REALTORS®, roughly 10 percent of all homes are purchased using cash.
 For everyone else, there’s a mortgage.